-It is worth mentioning that using canonical GLMs as working models ensures the consistency of g-computation even under model misspecification \citep{freedman2008randomization}.
-This is because $\hwm_i$ satisfies the so-called ``prediction unbiasedness'' \citep{guo2023generalized}, i.e.

-One commonly used strategy to construct g-computation estimators is to posit a single working model, as described at the beginning of this section, fitted with data pooled from all $k$ treatment arms.
-An alternative widely-used strategy, with the potential to offer more efficiency gain, is to posit a separate working model for each $\mu_a$, which only fits to data from the corresponding arm \citep{tsiatis2008covariate}.
-We call the former approach as the pooled working model and the latter as the stratified working model.
-In Appendix~\ref{append:wm-strat-mle}, we show that our previous formulation with pooled working models also applies to stratified ones.

-Statistical inference with g-computation under misspecified working models can be implemented via either the Wald- or score-based method \citep{zhang2025robust}.
+Statistical inference for g-computation under misspecified working models can be conducted using Wald or score-based methods, the finite-sample performance of which were recently studied in \citet{zhang2025robust}.
 Both methods rely on estimating the variance(-covariance) of $\hbmu \coloneq ( \hmu_1, \ldots, \hmu_k)^\top$.
 This can be obtained using either the influence function (IF) of $M$-estimators \citep{stefanski2002calculus} or the efficient IF of the AIPW estimator \citep{tsiatis2008covariate}, leading to the so-called IF-based variance estimator \citep{boos2013essential}.
-Following \citet{yuan2012variable}, we refer to the former one as the \textit{empirical} IF (directly obtained from the empirical sandwich variance matrix) and the latter one as the \textit{theoretical} IF (does not involve the sandwich matrix of $\hbbeta$).
+Following \citet{yuan2012variable}, we refer to the former as the \textit{empirical} IF (directly obtained from the empirical sandwich variance matrix) and the latter as the \textit{theoretical} IF (does not involve the sandwich matrix of $\hbbeta$).
 Let $\bbeta_0$ be the solution to the population score equation $\E [ U_i ( \bbeta ) ] \equiv 0$, $m_i \coloneqq m ( X_i^\top \bbeta_0 )$, $m_{i|a} \coloneqq m ( X_{i|a}^\top \bbeta_0 )$, and $m_{i|a}' \coloneqq m' ( X_{i|a}^\top \bbeta_0 )$.
 The empirical/theoretical IFs of $\hmu_a$ are then